-PCP feels that the government’s current alcohol strategy is failing miserably and that the alcohol-specific and alcohol-related death statistics over the past ten years evidence this.
+Rehab Today by PCP feels that the government’s current alcohol strategy is failing miserably and that the alcohol-specific and alcohol-related death statistics over the past ten years evidence this.

 With alcoholism, it is important to professionally treat the underlying causes that contribute to an individual’s drinking.
 Without professional rehabilitation most alcoholics relapse, the same applies to drug addiction.

 So much more is needed than what the government are currently able to offer, which is lengthily waiting lists for alcohol rehab and key work sessions provided by drug and alcohol workers who are overstretched.